lucidrains/tf-bind-transformer/README.md

 ## Transcription Factor binding predictions with Attention and Transformers

 A repository with exploration into using transformers to predict DNA ↔ transcription factor binding.
-If you are a researcher interested in this problem, please join the <a href="https://discord.gg/s7WyNU24aM">discord server</a> for discussions.

 ## Install